ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. In MOSIP any Registration Officer or Supervisor can on-board a device.
 2. Every model has a start date and end date associated to it by the admin.
 Devices of a certain model can only be used for registrations within this configured date range.
 3. A device-machine mapping cannot be created if the end date of the model validity has passed.
-However it can be created ahead of the validity start date.
+However, it can be created ahead of the validity start date.
 4. The admin user first sets up models in the admin portal, then registers devices by entering their serial number, model number and manufacturer.
 5. While mapping a fingerprint or ‘IRIS’ or 'Camera' or 'Printer' or 'Scanner' or 'GPS' device to the client machine.
    * The system should enable a Supervisor or Registration Officer to select Device Type = ‘Fingerprint’ or ‘Iris’ or ‘Camera’ or ‘Printer’ or ‘Scanner’ or ‘GPS’ or ‘Barcode reader’.